Thermiee/Portfolio/README.md

 To get a local copy up and running follow these simple example steps.

-## Getting packages and debuging with Webhint
+## Getting packages and debugging with Webhint
 ```
 npm init -y

 npm install --save-dev hint@6.x
 ```
 ##### For validation detection using Webhint Run